 Your debt-to-income ratio is the percentage of your gross income used to cover your mortgage and other debt payments.

-Bi-Weekly Mortgage Payments Calculator
+Bi-Weekly Payments Calculator

 One popular strategy for accelerating the payoff of a loan is to make ‘Bi-Weekly’ payments.
 Under a Bi-Weekly mortgage plan, you will make payments to your lender every two weeks instead of monthly.
+If you have your current home loan with Greater Nevada Mortgage, then you may want to consider our Equity Add-Vantage program.

 A mortgage is a loan used to buy a home.
-These home loans are provided by lenders (like Greater Nevada Mortgage) and can vary with different terms, conditions and requirements.
+These home loans are provided by mortgage lenders (like Greater Nevada Mortgage) and can vary with different terms, conditions and requirements.

 A down payment is a payment made when you purchase a home.
 They can range from 3.5% to 20% depending on the loan type.
 Several programs exist to help homebuyers gather the cash needed for such a large investment.